teuben/teunix/docs/astronomy-on-ubuntu.md

 [Mac Setup](https://www.astrobetter.com/wiki/tiki-index.php?page=Setup+a+New+Mac+for+Astronomy).
 Is **Linux** so much easier to set up that we don't need one?
 There were the times this was really involved, but not so much anymore.
-Recently a spanking new Ubuntu 20.04LTS came out, good for 2 years until the next LTS.
+Recently a spanking new Ubuntu 22.04LTS came out, good for 2 years until the next LTS.
 You could also argue Linux is used more by geeky types who know a lot of what's going on in the trenches, and they don't bother writing it up.
 We are going to change that here!!

-So, if you're a scientist with a new Linux computer, read on.
+So, if you're a astronomer with a new Linux computer, read on.
 This page assumes you want to write scripts, reduce data, plot results, work with LaTeX, and give presentations, among other handy things.
 This is however not a tutorial.
 We will also point out some salient differences where things